SveterCZE/maze-game/README.md

 <h1>Known issues</h1>

-* Hard coded resolution for a 4k monitor.
-Might not work properly on monitors with a lower resolution.
+* Map might not be displayed properly on some combinations of screen resolutions and DPI.
-* A minor bug appears when the ghost navigating through rooms of certain shape.
+* A minor bug appears when the ghost navigates through rooms of certain shape.
+* Unicode symbols of some game items might not display properly on some systems.

 <h1>TODO</h1>

 * Improve the fog of war, so that it shows only the room in which the player is located.
 * Introduce additional game items and mechanics.
+* Replace Unicode symbols for game items with icons.

 <h1>Testimonials</h1>
 "Much better game than Grand Theft Auto: The Trilogy – The Definitive Edition" – every game journalist